SAR Improved Phone Design

 To measure whether the electromagnetic radiation is within the limits, the SAR Measurement Device Lab uses a half-head mannequin with an operational dissected cell phone attached to its ear.
 The half-head was specially made to mimic the flesh and fluids of a real human being and has sensors inside to measure the electromagnetic radiation that the phone projects into the half-head.

 Besides the half-head, a second testing method involves a full-head mannequin in Wireless Institute’s Anechoic Chamber Lab.
 Here the external signals are sealed out and the internal reflections of electromagnetic waves are absorbed completely.
 This chamber is used to test the long-range performance of the newly constructed, multi-transmitter phones.

 Of particular interest, are next-generation devices that plan to use millimeter-wave signals above 30 GHz, where exposure to electromagnetic radiation is not well modeled or understood.

 The ‘Improved Phone Design for SAR constraints’ project started in June 2014 and is sponsored by an NSF award of over one million dollars.
 This is a Wireless Institute multi-PI project and is being worked by Notre Dame’s Bertrand Hochwald (Lead PI) and Patrick Fay, Purdue University’s David Love, and University of Illinois’ Jianming Jin.

-Graduate students involved in this activity include Arash Ebadi Shahrivar, Ding Nie (now at Apple).
+Former graduate students involved in this project include Arash Ebadi Shahrivar (Qualcomm), Ding Nie (Apple).